Choi Jin-sil: 1990–2002: Mainstream success

 In 1999, she received tremendous praise for her acting chemistry with actress Kim Hye-ja, co-starring in the drama Roses and Bean Sprouts, which recorded a highest viewership rating of 44.1%, and the film Mayonnaise, which won the Grand Prize at the Kerala International Film Festival, marking her breakthrough in art film.
 Written by Jeon Hye-seong, the author of the original novel, the film deals with the theme of a woman who indulges rather than a woman who sacrifices.
 Choi had great desire for experimental films, and wanted to work with new directors.
 Mayonnaise was planned with the intention of being a film that all mothers and children in the world can watch; Kim, who was cast first as the mother, suggested Choi for the role of the daughter, and so Choi was cast.
 The two shared a close relationship, having previously worked together on Your Toast, You and I and Roses and Bean Sprouts.
 Kim mentioned Choi as the junior she will never forget for the rest of her life.

 In 2000, she starred in the fantasy epic The Legend of Gingko, a poorly-received blockbuster, which was the most expensive Korean film ever made at the time.
 In the same year, she married Cho Sung-min, and their first child, Choi Hwan-hee, was born in 2001.
-In 2002, Choi played the role of Lee Ok-hwa, a trading company employee in MBC's Since We Met, her first work since marriage.
+In 2002, Choi played the role of Lee Ok-hwa, a trading company employee in MBC's Since We Met (TV series), her first work since marriage.
 The role centered on the culture shock and ups and downs that Ok-hwa, a Korean-American who grew up and went to college in China, experiences when she comes to Korea.
 Choi was coached by her friend Jeong Sun-hee to learn how to speak realistic Yanbian dialect, which led to them filming commercials together.
 In this drama, she again worked with Kim Hye-ja.

 She largely stayed out of the limelight, raising her two children during her high-profile divorce saga from 2002 to 2004.